Obiwan2345/aircraft-simulation/README.md

 #How it works
 - The simulation uses Newton's 2nd Law (F = m*a) to calculate the acceleration.
 - It updates the velocity and time step-by-step until the aircraft reaches it's takeoff speed
+- It calculates the distance travelled and tells the user if the distance is longer than the maximum runway

 #User input
 When you run the program, you can enter: